 We are just back from another great wildlife trip to Cuba.
 I caught up on four new butterfly species as adults.
-These were Cuban Hairstreak Allosmaitia coelebs, Caribbean Ruby-eye Perichares philetes, Orbis Sulphur Aphrissa orbis and Caribbean Yellow-tipped Flasher Astraptes anaphus.
+These were Cuban Hairstreak Allosmaitia coelebs, Caribbean Ruby-eye Perichares philetes, Orbis Sulphur Phoebis orbis and Caribbean Yellow-tipped Flasher Astraptes anausis.
 For the last two this is possibly the first time they have been photographed in the wild in Cuba!
 We also saw Bartram’s Scrub-Hairstreak Strymon acis and had amazing close-up views of Silver Emperor Doxocopa laure and Red-striped Leafwing Siderone galanthis.

 Going during the summer meant that we saw some beautiful Odonata including several new for the website.